Military Couples Find Healing After War’s Wounds

 Growing in Hope, Stronger Marriages, and Deeper Community

-Our lifetime commitment to couples is essential to their ongoing spiritual growth and support after Alaska, and our Family Care ministry provides opportunities for training, community, and service for the long road.
+Our commitment to couples is to be a part of supporting their ongoing spiritual growth after Alaska, and our Family Care ministry provides opportunities for training, community, and service for the long road.

 “The real work of ongoing discipleship begins when they're back home and dealing with life again,” said John Pryor, a former Marine who now serves as director of Operation Heal Our Patriots.